 Here’s what I did.
 First I always prepare my burlap for sewing.
 You can see what to do by checking out my tutorial How to Wash, Dry and Cut Burlap.

-Step 5: Fold the bottom of the pouch back up and press together so the sides of the pouch are fused together.
+Step 4: Open your pouch back up.
+Cut 2 pieces of iron-on fusible web tape for each sachet that measure about 5 inches.
+Place them in the middle section as close to the frayed sides as you can.
+Fold the bottom of the pouch back up and press together so the sides of the pouch are fused together.
 This will seal the burlap so it won’t fray any further.
 Fill the pouch with a scoop of fresh lavender.

 Now it’s time to close your burlap lavender sachets.